 It is CASA’s duty to benefit the best interests of the children we serve.
 In most cases, this means connecting our CASA children with mentors that will provide another layer of support in their often unpredictable lives.
 Together, CASA volunteers and mentors help change a child’s story.

-If you are interested in creating a brighter pathway for at-risk youth in your community in honor of National Mentoring Month, consider becoming a CASA volunteer to speak up on behalf of abused and neglected children in court.
+If you are interested in creating a brighter pathway for youth in your community in honor of National Mentoring Month, consider becoming a CASA volunteer to speak up on behalf of children who have experienced abuse and neglect.
 You can also get involved by becoming a mentor through one of our partner organizations: Give Something Back Foundation, First Star, Americorps, Families to College, Stronger Families, Unidos para la Familia, or Family Strengthening Network.